 This book provides a comprehensive survey of a rapidly evolving picture.
 It is set out in three sections: the first sketches the structure of the gold market from the point of view of the commodity analyst, before reviewing in detail the institutions and practices of bullion and futures trading.
 The second looks at gold mining, setting the boom of the past decade in the context of a longer term perspective.
 The third surveys the uses of gold, past and present, and looks briely at the metal's future prospects.
+It is intended for anyone with a personal or professional interest in gold, particularly in its markets and its trading.
+Whilst tackling some of the more esoteric corners of the industry the book remains accessible to the non-specialist.

-Chapter 1: The Structure of the Market
+Chapter 1: The Structure of the MarketIntroduction

 Production of newly mined gold